richkirl/3dLesson/README.md

 # 3dLesson
-3dLesson - current (future, will be updating)
+3dLesson - current point learning - (future, will be updating)